AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 For more details and to obtain the un-minified pre-hiding snippet, please see [the Adobe Target extension with an asynchronous deployment​](https://docs.adobelaunch.com/extension-reference/web/adobe-target-extension#adobe-target-extension-with-an-asynchronous-deployment.)

 ## Add the Target Extension

+The Target extension consists of two main parts:

+1. The extension configuration, which manages the core library settings
+1. Rule actions to do the following:
+    1. Load Target (at.js)
+    1. Add Params to All Mboxes
+    1. Add Params to Global Mbox
+    1. Fire Global Mbox

+In this exercise we will add the extension and look at the configurations.
+In later exercises we will use the other actions.

+**To add the Extension**

 1. Go to **[!UICONTROL Extensions > Catalog]**
 1. Type `Target` in the filter to quickly locate the Adobe Target extension